 We’ve covered this in our article detailing the difference between a milk allergy and intolerance, so be sure to check that out if interested in learning more.

 Businesses in the UK legally required to highlight milk in their food labelling if present due to legislation such as the Food Information Regulations 2014 and Natasha’s Law.
-We hope this article has been helpful, and if you’re eager to learn more about the 14 Major Allergens, check out our information hub.
+We hope this article has been helpful, and if you’re eager to learn more about the 14 Main Allergens, check out our information hub.

 LiberEat - Allergen Error Detection Software